lucia-auth/lucia/documentation/src/pages/learn/adapters/database.md

 ## `user`

 The `user` table stores the users.
-The `[any]` column represents the any number of columns you can add to store additional user data.
-Refer to [Store additional user data](/learn/basics/store-additional-user-data).
-For `id`, use a auto-generated uuid or auto-increment int8, or `string` if you generate your own user id.
+The `[any]` column represents the any number of columns you can add to store additional user attributes.
+Refer to [Store user attributes](/learn/basics/store-user-attributes).
+For `id`, use a auto-generated uuid/cuid, or `string` if you generate your own user id.

 | name            | type               | description                                                      | reference |
 | --------------- | ------------------ | ---------------------------------------------------------------- | --------- |